 - Dealing with serious incidents when the YLC is not available or feels the matter is serious enough to be referred to a senior member of staff for action. - Supporting the YLC with the investigation of Category 4 and 5 incidents.
-This should then be passed to the Deputy Head for a recommendation for exclusion to be made to the Headteacher. - Attending tutor team meetings. - Monitoring the quality of tutoring within the year group. - · Proactively engaging with parents and supporting with Fixed Term Exclusion reintegration meetings. - Celebrating the positive achievements and behaviours of students by implementing the Rewards and Recognition Policy. - Delivering high quality, academically rigorous assemblies that promote HPL, SMSC, SRE and British Values. - Leading on relevant sections of PSP and pre-PSP process. - Monitoring reasonable adjustments for students with special educational needs or disabilities within their year group.
+This should then be passed to the Deputy Headteacher with the strategic lead for exclusions for a recommendation for exclusion to be made to the Headteacher. - Attending tutor team meetings. - Monitoring the quality of tutoring within the year group. - Proactively engaging with parents and carers and supporting with Fixed Term Exclusion reintegration meetings. - Celebrating the positive achievements and behaviours of students by implementing the Rewards and Recognition Policy. - Delivering high quality, academically rigorous assemblies that promote HPL, SMSC, SRE and British Values. - Leading on relevant sections of PSP and pre-PSP process. - Monitoring reasonable adjustments for students with special educational needs or disabilities within their year group.